VanillaNahida/NTE-Custom-BAGEL/README_en.md

 ## Instructions

 1. Do NOT launch the game launcher first.
 Start `NTE-Custom-BAGEL.exe` instead.
 You can download it from the [Release](https://github.com/VanillaNahida/NTE-Custom-BAGEL/releases) page.
+   - If you have both CN and Global servers installed, you can configure the paths and corresponding UIDs for both in **Settings**.

 2. Select the image you want to upload, then click the Start button.
 A black console window will appear — do NOT close it.